RsyncProject/rsync/rsync.1.md

     When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
-You default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
+Your default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
 If no common compress choice is found, the client exits with an error.
-The one exception to this is that the list is ignored when talking with an old rsync that doesn't support the checksum negotiation.
-    Include the string "FAIL" in your list if you want rsync to fail in such a case.
+If the remote rsync is too old to support checksum negotiation, its list is assumed to be "zlib".

     There are some older rsync versions that were configured to reject a `-z` option and require the use of `-zz` because their compression library was